newby-by/Task_2/README.md

 ## What tests are done

 1. Create a user:
-    - create a unique user;
+    * create a unique user:

     **REQUEST**